xenondevs/Docs/docs/invui2/inventory.md

 val inv2: VirtualInventory = file.inputStream().use { VirtualInventory.deserialize(it) }
 ```

 There is also `VirtualInventoryManager`, which automatically writes virtual inventories registered with it to disk on shutdown and reads them back on startup.
-This allows for very easy persistent inventories, but note that using `VirtualInventoryManager` with a large amount of inventories will cause a slowdown on startup as all inventories are loaded on startup at once.
+This allows you to very easily create persistent inventories, but note that using `VirtualInventoryManager` with a large amount of inventories will cause a slowdown on startup as all inventories are loaded on startup at once.

 ```kotlin
 val inv: VirtualInventory = VirtualInventoryManager.getInstance().getOrCreate(uuid, size)